Today (June 25, 2014): Review of the Four Seasons Resort Seychelles, paradise found.

 - There were lots of children, much more than I would normally expect in a resort of this nature.
-It was not really troublesome, but I think honeymooners should be forewarned that the resort may not be as peaceful as one might expect (the Banyan Tree is more convenient for honeymooners as children were not omnipresent there at all).
+It was not really troublesome, but I think honeymooners should be forewarned that the resort may not be as peaceful as one might expect (the Banyan Tree is a more convenient choice for honeymooners on Mahe island).
 On the other hand, families will love the Four Seasons Seychelles with all the facilities made available to them and their children.

 - Location: 10/10

 - Design: 9/10